oracle-livelabs/database/heatwave-lakehouse/introduction/introduction.md

 In this lab, you will be guided through the following steps:

-- Create MySQL Database for HeatWave DB System
+- Create MySQL Database for HeatWave DB System with Compartment and VCN
 - Add HeatWave cluster to DB System
 - Connect to MySQL HeatWave DB
 - Run Autopilot